Bureau of Internal Revenue: Marcos administration

 The appointment of Misael Vera as Commissioner in 1965 led the Bureau to a "new direction" in tax administration.
 The most notable programs implemented were the "Blue Master Program" and the "Voluntary Tax Compliance Program".
 The first program was adopted to curb the abuses of both the taxpayers and BIR personnel, while the second program was designed to encourage professionals in the private and government sectors to report their true income and to pay the correct amount of taxes.

 It was also during Commissioner Vera's administration that the country was further subdivided into 20 Regional Offices and 90 Revenue District Offices, in addition to the creation of various offices which included the Internal Audit Department (replacing the Inspection Department), Administrative Service Department, International Tax Affairs Staff and Specific Tax Department.

 Providing each taxpayer with a permanent Tax Account Number (TAN) in 1970 not only facilitated the identification of taxpayers but also resulted to faster verification of tax records.
 Similarly, the payment of taxes through banks (per Executive Order No. 206), as well as the implementation of the package audit investigation by industry are considered to be important measures which contributed significantly to the improved collection performance of the Bureau.

 The proclamation of Martial Law on September 21, 1972 marked the advent of the New Society and ushered in a new approach in the developmental efforts of the government.
 Several tax amnesty decrees issued by the President were promulgated to enable erring taxpayers to start anew.
 Organization-wise, the Bureau had also undergone several changes during the Martial Law period (1972–1980).

 In 1976, under Commissioner Efren Plana's administration, the Bureau's National Office transferred from the Finance Building in Manila to its own 12-storey building in Quezon City, which was inaugurated on June 3, 1977.
-It was also in the same year that President Marcos promulgated the National Internal Revenue Code of 1977, which updated the 1934 Tax Code.
+It was also in the same year that President Ferdinand Marcos promulgated the National Internal Revenue Code of 1977, which updated the 1934 Tax Code.

 On August 1, 1980, the Bureau was further reorganized under the administration of Commissioner Ruben Ancheta.
 New offices were created and some organizational units were relocated for the purpose of making the Bureau more responsive to the needs of the taxpaying public.